MicrosoftDocs/power-platform/power-platform/admin/use-office-365-admin-center-manage-subscription.md

 ---
 # Use the Microsoft 365 admin center to manage your subscription

 [The Microsoft 365 admin center](https://support.office.com/article/About-the-Office-365-admin-center-758befc4-0888-4009-9f14-0d147402fd23) is a portal site rich in features for the administrator.
-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, take advantage of the features on this site to simplify and consolidate management of user accounts, billing, licensing, and more.
+The customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), take advantage of the features on this site to simplify and consolidate management of user accounts, billing, licensing, and more.

  ![Microsoft 365 admin center](../admin/media/o365-admin-center.png "Microsoft 365 admin center")